DC Metro Region

 • Protecting privacy of witnesses and victims

-Like departments nationwide, PWCPD provided no documented cases of scanner access causing harm during its 50+ years of open communications.
-The justifications remain theoretical while the transparency loss is concrete.
+Like most departments that have encrypted, PWCPD provided no documented cases of scanner access causing harm during its 50-plus years of open communications.
+The justifications are stated as theoretical concerns; the transparency loss is concrete and immediate.

 Fairfax County: March 2026 Announcement

-On March 10, 2026, Fairfax County Police Department presented its encryption plans to the Board of Supervisors Safety and Security Committee.
-The department will encrypt its "main channels"—though the exact timeline remains unclear.
+On March 10, 2026, Fairfax County Police presented encryption plans to the Board of Supervisors Safety and Security Committee.
+The department intends to encrypt its main channels, though the exact timeline has not been announced.

-Fairfax County introduced a notable new justification for encryption that other departments haven't emphasized:
+Fairfax County introduced a justification that most departments haven't used:

 "We've found social media accounts that are harvesting these broadcasts and using them for content generation."